 In March 2012, NutraLyte and Granuflo issued a recall on their products as dozens of product liability lawsuits were filed.
 The product allegedly caused patients to suffer from cardiac arrest or sudden death during treatment.
 As the two year mark of the recall nears, a potential statute of limitations may require cases to be filed prior to the end of March.

-Our medical malpractice attorneys urge all patients of NutraLyte and Granuflo to speak with an attorney as soon as possible regarding your legal options.
+Our medical malpractice attorneys in Knoxville urge all patients of NutraLyte and Granuflo to speak with an attorney as soon as possible regarding your legal options.
 Contact us today for a free consultation.

 As the two year anniversary approaches for the NaturaLyte and Granuflo recall issued by Fresenius Medical Care in March 2012, an influx of product liability lawsuits are likely be filed on behalf of dialysis patients who suffered cardiac arrest or sudden death during treatments.

 Hundreds of Fresenius dialysis lawsuits are already pending in state and federal courts across the country, all involving similar allegations that Fresenius failed to provide adequate warnings about the risk of heart problems from GranuFlo or NaturaLyte dialysate solutions.
 However, the number of filed cases is expected to increase dramatically over the next month, as a potential statute of limitations may require that many cases be filed before the end of March 2014.